MrPalace14/MrPalace14/README.md

 - 👋 Hi, I’m @MrPalace14
-I'm a computer engineering student
+I'm a junior computer engineeer
-- 👀 I’m interested in data analysis and data mining
+- 👀 I’m interested in Business analysis, project management and SAP architecture
-- 🌱 I’m currently learning python,SQL,Django and JavaScript
+- 🌱 I’m currently learning laravel,SQL,bootstrap and Jira
-- 💞️ I’m looking to collaborate on any open source project and any data analysis project
+- 💞️ I’m looking to collaborate on any open source project and any businesss analysis project
 - 📫 How to reach me njieenowmartah@gmail.com

 <!---